 Lessons in process: the TAWA story

-a case study by Christine Herzog and Deborah Radford attempt to understand why a women’s group using alternative processes was not able to survive differences that arose within the group, and to share the learning.
+This case study by Christine Herzog and Deborah Radford attempts to understand why a women’s group using alternative processes was not able to survive differences that arose within the group, and to share the learnings.
+Tags: action research, case study, communication, learning organisations,

 Listening: Community development, dignity and respect